-Each year on the Thursday before Christmas people across the United States participate in National Re-gifting Day.
-This day was chosen in honor of office parties and the unique Christmas gift exchange that they do.
-This particular December Thursday appears to be the most common day for companies to hold their annual employee/company Christmas party.
+Each year on the Thursday before Christmas, people across the United States participate in National Re-gifting Day.
+The day acknowledges the office parties and the unique Christmas gift exchanges that they do.
+This particular December Thursday appears to be the most common day for companies to hold their annual employee/company Holiday parties.

 As a method of recycling, approximately 14%, of those surveyed, believe that regifting is becoming more popular, for that reason alone.

-While it may be an official holiday in some states, we suggest caution when deciding to re-gift something.
-The term does suggest, after all, that the item is unwanted, to begin with, and may be unwanted by its next recipient.
+While it may be an official holiday in some states, we recommend caution when deciding to re-gift something.
+The term does suggest, after all, that the item is unwanted to begin with, and may be unwanted by its next recipient.

 Keep in mind the following re-gifting etiquette when considering participation in this holiday.

 - Re-gift only when certain the recipient will enjoy your (unwanted) gift.
 If at any time you referred to it as junk, clutter or dust collector, it’s probably not re-giftable.

 - The gift is brand new (aka unused!) and in its original packaging.
 No, hand me downs!